tchapi/bootshtrap/README.md

     ```bash
         #!/bin/bash
     ```

+    > NB : If, on Mac OS X, you have installed a local upgraded version of bash 4, then you probably want it to look like that : `#!/usr/local/bin/bash`

   2. Then, you have to load bootSHtrap into your script.
 This is done via a single command (below, we assume that the bootSHtrap folder is in the same folder than your script, but you're free to do otherwise) :